carpentries/instructor-training/03-cognition.md

 > ## Accessibility, and Other Ways to Externalize Cognition
 >
-> Describe a way to convey mental models that includes many different
+> Describe a way to convey mental models that is accessible to many
-> people, including those who might have a physical impairment or
+> different people, including those who might have a physical
-> learn differently.
-Don't feel that you need to invent something - you
+> impairment or learn differently.
+Don't feel that you need to invent
-> can use Google or other resources to come up with something.
+> something - you can use Google or other resources.
 {: .challenge}